Department of Energy Zero Energy Ready Homes

 Solar Ready

-The Zero Energy Ready Home certification means that the house is “ready” for solar.
+The Zero Energy Ready Home certification means the house is “ready” for solar.

 Roof: First, you need a minimum amount of roof space that isn’t shaded, or broken up by things like dormers, chimneys, or plumbing vents.